Do you own a property in Nice and dream of renting it out on Airbnb? Beware, the ELAN Law could well upset your plans!

 Their inclusion is explained by:

-• Strong property pressure linked to tourist appeal
+• Strong property-market pressure linked to tourist appeal

-• A high proportion of secondary residences and short-term rentals
+• A high proportion of second homes and seasonal rentals

-This list is not fixed.
-Other communes could be added to the scheme in future.
+This list is not set in stone.
+Other municipalities could be added to the scheme in the future.

 What is your property's potential?